sefffal/SNAP2.jl/README.md

     # Full-width-at-half max of the planet PSF in pixels for SNR modelling.
     # Should be approximately 1.22 lambda/D.
     psf_fwhm=4.6,
+    psf_ratio=0.2, # ratio of secondary vs. primary for PSF modelling
-    # Numpber of SVD components to use.
+    # Numpber of SVD components to try using (picks best).
 0 means all (no SVD truncation).
     N_SVD=[5,15,30,60,0]
 )

 # Optional: generate a movie
 seq2gif("cal/myseqname.*.cal.bgsub.reg.fluxnorm.loci.fits.gz")
 ```